LeanCopilot

 @[to_additive]

-produces an erroneous proof with error messages likefail to show termination for ...
+search_proofproduces an erroneous proof with error messages likefail to show termination for ....
+A temporary workaround is changing the theorem's name before applyingsearch_proof.
+You can change it back aftersearch_proofcompletes.

 - For general questions and discussions, please use GitHub Discussions.